Text formatting

 • Tooltips

-If you want to undo a modification, highlight the formatted text and click the Clear formatting button (Eraser – Clear Formatting), repeat the keyboard shortcut (⌘B or Ctrl+B to remove bold formatting).
+To undo formatting, highlight the formatted text and click the Clear formatting button (Eraser – Clear Formatting).

 Dialog showing the icons and the formatting options they represent.